langaracpsc/server/README.md

 To run on your local cloud machine:
 - Install Docker
-- Clone this repository (`git clone https://github.com/langaracpsc/server`)
+- Clone this repository (`git clone https://github.com/langaracpsc/server `)
 - Populate `.env`
 - Run with `docker compose up -d`
 - Follow the logs with `docker compose logs -f`
 - When adding a new container, use `docker compose stop` then `docker compose rm` to delete the application.

+- To update these files run `rm ./*` then `git clone https://github.com/langaracpsc/server .`